 The psychology major has a demanding program that emphasizes a scientific approach to the study of human behavior supported by field placements at appropriate community agencies.
 A research project of the student's choice is required.
 This research is completed under close supervision and interaction with the entire faculty in psychology.

 The psychology major prepares students for graduate work in psychology and related disciplines.
 Also it provides the foundation for numerous careers in psychology, human services, and human resources.

-The Psychology Department offers three program options:
+The Psychology Department offers three concentrations within the psychology major:

 Careers in Psychology